Computer ScienceFind a programme

 Dr Dima Aldamen, (Reader in Computer Vision), Activity recognition; automatic surveillance; computer vision; image processing; object detection; video analysis

 Dr Tilo Burghardt, (Senior Lecturer), Applied Computer Vision and Animal Biometrics

-Professor Walterio Mayol-Cuevas, (Professor in Robotics, Computer Vision and Mobile Systems), Mobile and wearable computing.; robotics; vision.
+Professor Walterio Mayol-Cuevas, (Professor in Robotics, Computer Vision and Mobile Systems), Computer vision; Mobile and wearable computing; Robotics

 We welcome applications at any time of year.